angiewaller/missedconnections/README.md

 To stop the code, press Ctrl+c in the terminal window and the code will terminate after it has finished its current scrape.

+### To analyze collected text:

+Run the following:

+	python analyzeText.py

+This will analyze the newest entries in your database.
+Run this whenever you have a new chunk of data you want to add to the sentences you pull from for the novel.

+### To create a novel:

+Run the following:

+	python createNovel.py

+optionally with one or two arguments as follows:

+	python createNovel.py <orientation> <city>

+	python createNovel.py <orientation>

+The first will create an orientation (w4m/m4m/m4w/w4w) and city specific novel; the second will only limit the orientation.
+If run without any arguments, the novel will pull from all the sentences, regardless of city and orientation.

+The novel will print to a file in a "novels" directory.
+The file name will print to terminal when the novel is completed.

 Code written for a project by [Angie Waller](http://angiewaller.com/).
 Scraping code completed with [Zannah Marsh](http://zannahbot.com/).